Study in New Zealand

 ● Dentistry and medicine: NZ $75,000

-In addition, the cost of living in New Zealand is also significantly higher than that of other countries due to significant increases in medical expenses.
+In addition, the cost of living for study in New Zealand is also significantly higher than that of other countries due to significant increases in medical expenses.
 Basic medications such as antibiotics and cold medicine are included, and the cost of doctors’ bills and hospital stays.
 It is possible to pay up to $45 to $85 for a single visit to the Doctor, while you only earn $16.50 an hour.
-Thus, for an international student studying abroad, having a comprehensive health insurance plan is highly recommended.
+Thus, for an international student studying abroad in New Zealand, having a comprehensive health insurance plan is highly recommended.

 Popular Cities To Study in New Zealand